 In this tutorial, we’ll show you how to install and set up the ActiveCampaign addon for WPForms.

 - (Optional) Setting Up Conditional Logic for ActiveCampaign

 Requirements: You will need an Elite license to access the ActiveCampaign addon.

-1. Installation and Initial Setup
+1. Installing Addon and Initial Setup

 Before we get started, be sure to install and activate WPForms on your WordPress site.

-Now that the ActiveCampaign addon is installed, the next step is to connect to your ActiveCampaign account.
+After the ActiveCampaign addon is installed, the next step is to connect to your ActiveCampaign account.
 To do this, you’ll need to go to WPForms » Settings and then click on the Integrations tab.

 Go ahead and click the ActiveCampaign section to open it.
 Then, click the + Add New Account button to see more details.

 After clicking this button, a list of fields should appear.